zehreken/zehreken.github.io/_posts/2018-11-26-anatomy-of-a-shader.markdown

 layout: post
 title: Anatomy of a Shader
 ---
 Shaders are always a popular topic in game development.
 Obviously, you need nice and fast shaders if you want your game to look nice and to play fast.
 I tried to learn shaders several times but didn't succeed a lot honestly.
-I can read shaders and sometimes modify them, I can also write very simple but not useful shaders but it is not enough.
+I can read shaders and sometimes modify them, I can also write very simple but not so useful shaders but it is not enough.
 I want to learn more and I want to blog about it to progress faster.
 Hopefully these posts will help others as well.

 Let's examine a very simple shader.